kaheicanaan/virtual-columns/README.md

 ## How to use
 Please study the sample code below about the module's functionality.
+Logic flow are given by:
+1. feed calculation methods into VirtualColumnBuilder (VC)
+2. tell VC what target columns are
+3. VC returns columns that needed to be queried, the output columns in topological order
+4. query required data and feed it into VC
+5. VC returns data with target columns

-Dictionary implementation is used for simplicity.
+Dictionary implementation is used here for simplicity.
 ```python
 from virtual_columns import VirtualColumnBuilder
 from pprint import pprint